Exclusive!

 television documentary

-John Betjeman's meditation on the London
+John Betjeman's meditation on the

-suburbs served by the Metropolitan Line takes him to
+London suburbs served by the Metropolitan Line

-Baker Street station circa 1913.
-Customers, before
+was built above Baker Street station circa 1913.

-they took the train for home, could listen to a band
+Customers, before they took the train for home,

-playing for the thé dansant.
-Betjeman seems to
+dansant.
+Betjeman seems to hear the band

-hear the band playing When the Daisy Opes Her
+playing When the Daisy Opes Her Eyes.

-The music continues with 1910 footage of
+The music continues with 1910

-Marlborough Road station.
+of the disused Marlborough Road station.

 When the Daisy Opes Her Eyes